FabianGrosse/ETRAC/README.md

 The ETRAC software is written in Fortran and requires Fortran 2000 compatibility of the compiler.
 The source code and the scripts to compile the software can be found in /software.
+To compile ETRAC, change into /software and run ./compile.sh You will need a make configuration file for your architecture in /software/src/make-config/